2022-2023 Student Handbook

 Students may drop a course or make a schedule change with no consequences only during the first four days of the semester.
 Requests for course changes must be submitted in writing to the counselor.
 Dual Credit courses will follow the EPCC drop guidelines.

 An administrator, counselor, or teacher shall inform students of deadlines and requirements for dropping courses or changing schedules as well as the ramifications of such a decision.
 Drops or changes occurring during the semester’s four-day grace period will not be shown on the student’s record.

 All students who reside two or more miles from school qualify for bus transportation.
 Students are expected to show identification cards prior to boarding the bus.
 Riding the school bus is a privilege.
 Improper conduct on the buses will result in the privilege being denied, and discipline problems will be referred to the appropriate assistant principal.
 In-District Transfer students must provide themselves with their own transportation since it was explained when they signed the application.

-Education Code Section 4.34- Disruption of Transportation states that any person, who intentionally disrupts, prevents or interferes with the lawful transportation of children to and from school activities sponsored by a school on a vehicle owned and/or operated by a country or independent school district; shall be guilty of a misdemeanor and upon conviction shall be punished by a fine not to exceed $500.00.
+Education Code Section 4.34- Disruption of Transportation states that any person who intentionally disrupts, prevents or interferes with the lawful transportation of children to and from school activities sponsored by a school to a vehicle owned and/or operated by a country or independent school district, shall be guilty of a misdemeanor and upon conviction shall be punished by a fine not to exceed $500.00.

 Vehicles and Parking Functions:

 All vehicles on campus must have a Montwood High School parking permit.
 The EASTSIDE parking lot is assigned for student usage.
 All other parking areas are only for Administration, Staff, Teachers and Visitors.
 These permits will be available from the Security Department for a $20.00 fee which must be paid in the Business Office.
 In order to obtain a parking permit, a student must complete and sign an application and provide the following: